10 Best Books for College Teachers Update

 “Black children continue to be unconsciously trained to correlate blackness with wrongness and whiteness with rightness.”

 Let’s start with this idea: linguists do not designate any language as being superior.
-And yet, when I teach my students to write academic essays in “standard” English, I am in fact telling them what language I believe is superior. … Continue reading
+And yet, when I teach my students to write academic essays in “standard” English, I am in fact telling them what language I believe is superior.
+Baker-Bell argues that “standard” English is a construct created by … Read More

 “Resistance is not about laziness, lack of will power, or the failure of intellect and imagination.”